thongonary/cuda-frequentist/README.md

 p-value from Neyman-Pearson hypothesis test: 2.28e-08 (GPU)
 ```

 Goodness of fit test with 400M Monte Carlo toys, running only on GPU and saving the output to disk.
-Note that the generation is done by batches and the writing of 400M floating values to disk might take a few minutes
+Note that the generation is done by batches and the writing of 400M floats to disk might take a few minutes:
 ```
 $ ./goodness-of-fit 20 resources/background_template.txt resources/observed_data.txt 4e8 --out gof-test --GPUonly 1